...

 10. Ensuring Basic Needs: Guardianship may be needed to ensure that an individual’s basic needs, including food, shelter, and clothing, are met when they are unable to provide for themselves.

-It’s important to note that guardianship is considered a last resort when less restrictive alternatives, such as powers of attorney or supported decision-making agreements, are not sufficient to protect the ward’s interests.
-Guardianship decisions are made by the court based on evidence and in the best interests of the ward, and it is subject to ongoing court oversight to ensure the ward’s well-being.
-Legal counsel is often sought when pursuing guardianship for these reasons.
+It’s important to understand that guardianship serves as a last resort.
+This occurs when less restrictive alternatives, such as powers of attorney or supported decision-making agreements, fail to protect the ward’s interests.
+The court makes guardianship decisions based on evidence and the ward’s best interests.
+Additionally, guardianship is subject to ongoing oversight to ensure the ward’s well-being.
+Families and concerned parties often seek legal counsel when pursuing guardianship for these reasons.

 Guardianship Of Non-Citizens In Texas